jrenaud90/TidalPy/Documentation/structures_x/layers/physics_layer.md

 Complex shear modulus \[Pa\] at the given tidal forcing frequency, from the material's static constants.

-When a shear rheology model is attached the result is the complex modulus μ*(ω) returned by that model (evaluated from the static shear modulus, static shear viscosity, and frequency).
+When a shear rheology model is attached the result is the complex modulus $\mu^*(\omega)$ returned by that model (evaluated from the static shear modulus, static shear viscosity, and frequency).
 Without a rheology model the return value is `shear_modulus_static + 0j`.

 ```python
 mu = mantle.calc_complex_shear_modulus(2.0 * math.pi / 86400.0)